mzagar/approvals-example/README.md

 ### Note: using addjars-maven-plugin with ApprovalTests.jar does not work!
-Alas, using addjars-maven-plugin to automagically add ApprovalTests.jar as maven project dependency directly from PROJECT/lib folder does not work.
+Alas, using addjars-maven-plugin to automagically install ApprovalTests.jar directly from {PROJECT}/lib folder and automatically add it as project dependency does not work.

 Call to Approvals.verify() will throw exception saying test source file cannot be located.
 See [here] (https://github.com/approvals/ApprovalTests.Java/issues/1) for details.